okfn/opendataeditor/docs/source/documentation/uploading-data.md

 ![Upload online tables](./assets/uploading-data/tables-published-online.png)

-Now, write or paste the URL to the table.
-The ADD button will turn blue:
+Now, write or paste the URL to the table and click the Add button:

 ![Upload online table URL input](./assets/uploading-data/tables-published-online-2.png)